The Eastwood MIG 180 is an entry-level welder with more punch than the average beginner’s machine.

 |Weight||25.3 lbs||68 lbs||56 lbs|

-When it comes down to it, it’s difficult to find a dual-voltage, affordable MIG welder that’s better than what Lincoln and Hobart offer.
+When it comes down to it, it’s difficult to find a dual-voltage and affordable MIG welder that’s better than what Lincoln and Hobart offer.

 However, Eastwood’s prominent features and arc quality give both competitors a run for their money.
 The blend of performance and solid build quality position the Eastwood MIG 180 as the best welder in this price range.